Randolph Carter: Chronological appearances

+Possible origin

-Lovecraft's character may have been based on a real-life Randolph Carter, who was a Scholar at Christ's College, in the University of Cambridge, from 1892-1895.
+Lovecraft's character may have been based on a real-life Randolph Carter, who was a Scholar at Christ's College, in the University of Cambridge, from 1892 to 1895.
 Carter took his Part I Tripos in Oriental Studies (Arabic), and his Part II in Egyptology.
 While at Cambridge, he was an acquaintance of Sir James George Frazer, author of The Golden Bough.
 Carter's whereabouts after Cambridge are unclear, but, like his fictional namesake, he may have used the French Foreign Legion as a route into exploring the North African deserts.
 College records do not indicate whether Carter was a US or British citizen.